Link: Learn more about the Citi Strata Elite℠ Card

 First of all, there are some markets in which Blacklane has more competitive pricing than in other markets.
 For example, in Dubai, Blacklane pricing is in line with what you’d expect for a professional chauffeur service.

 Let me give some examples of pricing.
 For example, if you want to go from the St. Regis Dubai The Palm to Dubai Airport (DXB), you could book an on-demand ride for ~$60, while you could schedule a ride for ~$62.
-As a point of comparison, booking an Uber Black right now would cost ~$53.
+As a point of comparison, booking an Uber Black would cost ~$53.

 As another example, say you want to go from the Park Hyatt London River Thames to London Heathrow Airport (LHR).
 You could book an on-demand ride for ~$92, while you could schedule a ride for ~$140.
-As a point of comparison, booking an Uber Exec right now would cost ~$117.
+As a point of comparison, booking an Uber Exec would cost ~$117.

 As another example, say you want to go from the Four Seasons Miami to Miami Airport (MIA).
 You could book an on-demand ride for ~$61, while you could schedule a ride for ~$92.
-As a point of comparison, booking an Uber Black right now would cost ~$52.
+As a point of comparison, booking an Uber Black would cost ~$52.

 I think what stands out to me the most is that pre-booked rides are actually a decent value in some cities, like Dubai.
 But what excites me most is that Blacklane is also offering on-demand rides in select cities, and those are generally priced comparably to an Uber Black.

-With that in mind, how much do I value this $200 annual Blacklane credit?
-I don’t value it anywhere close to face value, but I at least feel confident that I’ll be using this, and will get value out of it.
 If I had to put a price on this, I’d say I probably think it’s worth around half of face value, though that’s conservative.
-I guess I’m also lucky that I live in Miami, where the on-demand service is available, which is much easier to use.
+I guess I’m also lucky that I live in Miami, where the on-demand service is available, which is much easier to use, and allows me to maximize value pretty easily.

 Bottom line